• Skip to primary navigation

-The SUMIF function in Excel can be used to Count the total number of items that meet a certain conditions.
+The SUMIF function in Microsoft Excel can be used to Count the total number of items in a list, only when they match a specified criteria or condition.

 Instead of manually going through the long list of items to identify and count similar items, you can use the SUMIF Function to do this job for you in a very short time.